lunkums/WebpackWebGLTutorial/README.md

 function main() {
     // Validate the rendering context.
     if (gl === null) {
-        console.error("Unable to initialize WebGL.
+        bash.error("Unable to initialize WebGL.
 Your browser or machine may not support it.");
         return;
     }